 On Our Knees

-In an earlier ‘Sharing our Faith’ Greg challenged us to honour God in 2021.
+In an earlier ‘Sharing our Faith’ Greg challenged us to honour God in this new year.
 There are many ways to honour God and one is through worship.

 The four living creatures sing songs of glory and honour and thanks to the one who sits on the throne, who lives forever and ever.
 When they do so, the twenty-four elders fall down before the one who sits on the throne, and worship him who lives forever and ever.
 They throw their crowns down in front of the throne and say,